Back to COVID-19 FAQ home page >>

 You also have obligations as a worker under work health and safety laws to ensure the health and safety of those at the practice.

 The law says that you must undertake a risk assessment in consultation with the practice and practice staff to work out the risks associated with managing unvaccinated patients and what measures should be put in place to minimise or eliminate those risks.
-You can consider the following matters in undertaking your risk assessment:

 Step 5: Other factors